The center of the BMW algebras and an Okounkov-Vershik like approach: The Affine Birman-Murakami-Wenzl algebras.

 Even though the Jucys-Murphy elements hold important information about the structure of $B_n(q,t)$, the algebra does not naturally see them as special elements there.
 That is, they are not naturally in a basis of $B_n(q,t)$, or, the diagrammatics of $B_n(q,t)$ do not include them as special diagrams.
 Suppose $q,t\in \C$ are generic.
 In \cite{DRV}, the authors work with the affine version of $B_n(q,t)$, an algebra which can be thought of as an enlargement of $B_n(q,t)$ such that its diagrammatics naturally include the Jucys-Murphy elements as new affine generators.
 For more information on a categorical and diagrammatic intuition for this algebra, see \cite{MYSA}. \begin{defi}\cite{DRV} The $n$-th affine BMW algebra $aB_n(q,t)$ is the algebra generated by invertible $s_1,\ldots,s_{n-1}$ (corresponding to positive crossings) modulo the BMW relations, plus an affine generator $x$ such that if $x_1=tx$ and $x_{i+1}=s_ix_is_i$, for $i=1,\ldots,n-1$, the following relations hold:

 where for $l\in \Z$, $Z_0^{(l)}\in \C$. \end{defi} \begin{rem} Some of the above relations might be redundant, like the commutation with $s_i$, but we include the relation to be as close as possible to the diagrammatic intuition of \cite{MYSA}. \end{rem} \begin{rem} One should think of $B_n(q,t)$ as the algebra occurring via evaluating the affine generators of $aB_n(q,t)$ to the Jucys-Murphy elements of $B_n(q,t)$.
-While this is not automatically the case when we restrict to subalgebras of $aB_n(q,t)$, one should naturally ask the question if this is indeed the case for the center. \end{rem} In \cite{DRV}, the authors proved a basis theorem for $aB_n(q,t)$ which allowed them to calculate its center algebraically.
+While this is not automatically the case when we restrict to subalgebras of $aB_n(q,t)$, one should naturally ask the question if this is indeed the case for the center. \end{rem} Taking advantage of a basis theorem for $aB_n(q,t)$ proved in \cite{GH}, the authors of \cite{DRV} calculated its center algebraically.
 Note that we present their result over $\C$, but their result holds more generally for any commutative ring satisfying certain admissibility conditions. \begin{thm}\cite{DRV} For $q,t\in \C$ generic, the center of $aB_n(q,t)$ over $\C$ is equal to

 \end{thm} We will refer to symmetric Laurent polynomials satisfying the above condition as wheel polynomials.
 Parallel to the study of (super)symmetric polynomials, there is a family analogous to that of the power sum polynomials, given by